-The following table provides information regarding the Company's total outstanding borrowings:
+The following table summarizes the Company's total outstanding borrowings (in thousands):

-Amount Outstanding December 31, 2012 Outstanding Annualized December 31, Interest Rate Outstanding December 31, I Outstanding Annualized December 31, Interest Rate Amount atstanding cember 31, 2011 Description: (In thousands) 2012 (In thousands 2010 Credit Facility - term loan (1) \$ 150,000 1.81% \$ 180,000 2010 Credit Facility - revolver (1), (2) 50,000 1.81% 20,000 Other (3) 5,000 3.00% Total \$ 205,000 \$ 200,000
+unt Outstanding ecember 31, ing Amount Outstar December 3

+Description: 2013 2012

+Term loan (1) \$ 144,375 \$ 150,000

+Revolver (1), (2) 55,625 50,000

+Other (3) 5,000 5,000

+Total (4) \$ 205,000 \$ 205,000

-(1) Both the term and revolver loan rates consisted of a floating Eurodollar base rate of 0.31% plus a margin of 1.5%.
+- (1) The contractual annual interest rate as of December 31, 2013 on both the term loan and the revolver was 1.62%, which consisted of a floating Eurodollar base rate of 0.24% plus a margin of 1.38%.
 However, the Company has an interest rate swap contract which converts the floating Eurodollar base rate to a 2.26% fixed base rate on the first \$200.0 million of Company borrowings (see below).
-As a result, the Company's effective annual interest rate on the \$200.0 million of outstanding debt under the 2010 Credit Facility as of December 31, 2012, including the margin, was 3.76%.

-(2) The Company had \$346.6 million of available borrowing capacity on the revolver (not including the expansion feature) as of December 31, 2012.
+As a result, the Company's effective annual interest rate on the \$200.0 million of outstanding debt under the 2013 Credit Facility as of December 31, 2013, including the margin, was 3.64%. - (2) The Company had \$541.1 million of available borrowing capacity on the revolver (not including the expansion feature) as of December 31, 2013. - (3) Consists of a \$5.0 million State of Connecticut economic development loan with a 3.0% fixed rate of interest.
+The loan was originated in 2012 and has a 10 year maturity.

-(3) In December 2012 the Company borrowed \$5.0 million under a previously disclosed financial assistance package provided by an economic development program through the State of Connecticut in connection with the Company's renovation of its Stamford headquarters facility.
-The loan has a 10 year maturity and bears a 3% fixed rate of interest.
 Principal payments are deferred for the first five years and the loan may be repaid at any point by the Company without penalty.
-The loan has a principal forgiveness provision in which up to \$2.5 million of the loan may be forgiven if the Company meets certain employment targets in the State of Connecticut during the first five years of the loan.
+The loan has a principal forgiveness provision in which up to \$2.5 million of the loan may be forgiven if the Company meets certain employment targets during the first five years of the loan. - (4) As of December 31, 2013, \$68.7 million of debt was classified as short term and \$136.3 million was classified as long term on the Consolidated Balance Sheets.

-Interest Rate Swap Hedge
+Interest Rate Hedge

-The Company entered into a \$200.0 million notional fixed-for-floating interest rate swap contract in December 2010 which it designated as a hedge of the forecasted interest payments on the Company's variable rate borrowings.
-Under the swap terms, the Company pays a base fixed rate of 2.26% and in return receives a Eurodollar base rate.
+The Company has a \$200.0 million notional fixed-for-floating interest rate swap contract which it designates as a hedge of the forecasted interest payments on the Company's variable rate borrowings.
+Under the swap terms, the Company pays a base fixed rate of 2.26% and in return receives a floating Eurodollar rate.

 The Company accounts for the interest rate swap as a cash flow hedge in accordance with FASB ASC Topic 815.
 Since the swap is hedging forecasted interest payments, changes in the fair value of the swap are recorded in OCI as long as the swap continues to be a highly effective hedge of the designated interest rate risk.
 Any ineffective portion of change in the fair value of the hedge is recorded in earnings.
-At December 31, 2012, there was no ineffective portion of the hedge.
-The interest rate swap had a negative fair value to the Company of \$10.0 million at December 31, 2012, which is classified in OCI, net of tax effect.
+At December 31, 2013, there was no ineffective portion of the hedge.
+The interest rate swap had a negative fair value to the Company of \$6.5 million which is recorded in Other liabilities in the Consolidated Balance Sheets.